Working with research institutions to implement DORA

 • a process for monitoring process in embedding the principles against an initial baseline

 Beyond this, the guidance is deliberately non-prescriptive.
-It suggests a range of actions for organisations to consider in developing their hiring and promotion practices; engaging their staff; and managing and resourcing their implementation plan.
-It is left to organisations to determine the approach that will be most effective in light of their individual cultures, values, and ways of working.
+It suggests a range of actions for organizations to consider in developing their hiring and promotion practices; engaging their staff; and managing and resourcing their implementation plan.
+It is left to organizations to determine the approach that will be most effective in light of their individual cultures, values, and ways of working.

-It is important to emphasise that some universities we fund are already signatories of DORA and are taking active steps to implement its principles, whereas others are at a much earlier stage.
-We hope this guidance will be of value no matter where the organisation is in this journey.
+It is important to emphasize that some universities we fund are already signatories of DORA and are taking active steps to implement its principles, whereas others are at a much earlier stage.
+We hope this guidance will be of value no matter where the organization is in this journey.

 Inviting feedback